Kelli Ali

-Kelli Ali, also known as Kelli Dayton (born 30 June 1974), is a British vocalist, who was formerly the lead singer of the trip hop group Sneaker Pimps before going on to a solo career.
+Kelli Dayton, known professionally as Kelli Ali (born 30 June 1974), is a British musician, guitarist and artist.
+She was formerly the lead singer of the trip hop group Sneaker Pimps before going on to a solo career.

 Career

+Early bands (1990–1996)

 Before Sneaker Pimps, Ali was part of a group called Psycho Drama, which she joined when she was 16 years old.
 A few years later, she was asked by Russell Cross of the band The Lumieres to join his band (as their songwriter, singer, and lead guitarist).
 The Lumieres only had one major single, "Cinder Hearts".

+Sneaker Pimps and Becoming X (1996–1997)

 With Sneaker Pimps she was featured prominently in both the songs and the music videos for the album Becoming X (the group finding fame following the release of the hit single "6 Underground").
 Ali was released from the group in 1998 when Chris Corner, the principal songwriter, decided to do vocals for his own songs.

+Tigermouth, Psychic Cat and Rocking Horse (1998–2008)

-After leaving Sneaker Pimps, she moved on to a solo career under the name Kelli Ali after her father who had passed away before the release of Becoming X. Her first solo album, Tigermouth, was released in 2003.
+After leaving Sneaker Pimps, she moved on to a solo career under the name Kelli Ali after her father who had died before the release of Becoming X. Her first solo album, Tigermouth, was released in 2003.
 It includes tracks "Sunlight in the Rain" and "Kids" and features ex-Doors drummer John Densmore.
-She toured alongside Garbage in 2003 and released a follow-up album, Psychic Cat, in mid-2004.
+She toured alongside Garbage in April 2002 and released a follow-up album, Psychic Cat, in mid-2004.
 The second album was more of a return to Ali's rock and roll roots and featured musician-turned-author Tony O'Neill on keyboards.

 In April 2006, she travelled to Japan to record and write tracks with Hoshino Hidehiko from Buck-Tick and Cube Juice for the band Dropz.
 The same year, producer Paul Oakenfold recorded the Kelli Ali penned song "Faster Kill Pussycat" with actress Brittany Murphy.
 It is Murphy's only single release.

 On 24 November 2008, Ali released Rocking Horse, her third solo album.
 The album was produced by Max Richter (Fat Cat records) in Glasgow and Edinburgh in the first half of 2008.
 In 2009, she self-released the album Butterfly.
-Ali released her 5th album in 2013, entitled Band of Angels.
-She has collaborated with the UK band Cult With No Name.